AceDataCloud/MidjourneyAPI/README.md

 Thus, we have successfully obtained a photo of a Lamborghini.

-At the same time, note that the `actions` contain several operations that can be performed, described as follows:
+At the same time, it is noted that the `actions` contain several operations that can be performed, described as follows:

 - `upscale_2x`: Enlarges the image by 2 times, resulting in a 2x high-definition image.
 - `upscale_4x`: Enlarges the image by 4 times, resulting in a 4x high-definition image.